arjunr2/WALI/README.md

 make libc
 ```

-We currently support 64-bit architectures for x86-64, aarch64, and riscv64, with hopes to expand
+We currently support 64-bit architectures (x86-64, aarch64, riscv64) with hopes to expand
 to more architectures.